-Even if you assume that each of your big four items (backpack, sleeping bag, sleeping pad, shelter) each weigh only 1.25 lbs (which would be impressive and expensive), that only leaves 5 lbs for literally everything else you need to carry.
+Even if you assume that of your big four items (backpack, sleeping bag, sleeping pad, shelter) each weigh only 1.25 lbs (which would be impressive and expensive), that only leaves 5 lbs for literally everything else you need to carry.

 That’s not to say ultralightweight backpacking is impossible, just that it takes a combination of lightweight gear and some tradeoffs.

 How to Determine a Good Backpacking Base Weight for You

 Let’s go into more detail about what makes a good backpacking weight.
 To illustrate how base weight can differ by circumstance and evolve over time, I’ll go over three examples: